 The vision is a guide for economic, social, human and environmental development of the country in the coming years.
 It aims at transforming Qatar into an advanced country by 2030, capable of sustaining its own development and providing for a high standard of living for all of its people for generations to come.
 The aims and intentions of BSUQ are in line with Qatar National Vision 2030 and accompanied plans of the State of Qatar.

-Foreign investment in the State of Qatar allows non-Qatari investors to invest in all sectors of the economy, subject to the requirement that 51 percent of the share capital in theventure be held by a Qatari person, legal or natural.
+Foreign investment in the State of Qatar allows non-Qatari investors to invest in all sectors of the economy, subject to the requirement that 51 percent of the share capital in the venture be held by a Qatari person, legal or natural in some sectors.
 Foreign investment is generally not permitted in banking and insurance activities, commercial agency or real estate activities.
 There are, however, certain exceptions in respect to real estate which allow for the provision of land necessary for government approved investment projects.

 A concession is made when the foreign component of the ownership in the new venture is made up of a GCC national or wholly-owned GCC legal entity.
 In this case, the GCC national or legal entity may own up to 50 percent of the share capital in the new Qatar venture with a Qatari counterpart holding the remaining share capital.